-Despite how useful your product or service is to the world, it’s not possible for everyone to be your customer.
+Despite how useful your product or service is to the world, it’s not possible for EVERYONE to be your customer–unless you’re selling water (something everyone needs to survive).
 When many new entrepreneurs are first getting started with a fresh idea for a new business, they are commonly asked who would be their customer.
 They usually answer, “Everybody could use this!”

 The truth is that when experienced entrepreneurs, and particularly investors and advisors who have heard literally thousands of ideas, hear this they know you’re drinking the “New Founder’s Kool-Aid.”
 Honestly, no matter how great the idea, it’s simply not possible that “everyone” can use it, but most importantly, not “everyone” would want to pay for it even if they could use it.
 But don’t be discouraged.
 That’s actually good news for you.